TMAC-Coding/docs/activity_rules.md

    - If you do not reach the minimum points in 2 guild bash in a row you will be kicked.
    - If you get 0 points without a valid reason you will immediately be kicked.
 We understand real life comes first, just please notify us.
  * **Why?:**
-   - More points we get as a whole higher tier we receive, higher tier we receive more monsters we can spawn, more monsters we can spawn better spawn loot and slayer loot we can receive.
+   - More points we get as a whole, higher tier we receive, higher tier we receive more monsters we can spawn, more monsters we can spawn better spawn loot and slayer loot we can receive.

 ### **War / Burn Sessions:**
  * **Rules:**